Putin vows to 'stabilise' annexed regions as Ukraine makes gains

 Mr Grossi wrote on Twitter that he was travelling for "important meetings" on the need for a protection zone around the Zaporizhzhia nuclear plant.

 The plant, near the front line, has been under Russian control since March.
-Reports of fighting around it have sparked international concern.
+Reports of fighting around it have sparked international concern, and the last of its reactors was shut down last month.

-Earlier, Russian foreign minister Sergei Lavrov said the plant would operate under Moscow's supervision following the annexation.
+The IAEA, which has two experts onsite, is preparing to restart one of the reactors at reduced power to provide heat for the plant.

+Earlier, Mr Putin signed a decree saying that the Russian government would integrate the plant's nuclear facilities as Russian property.

 But the head of Ukrainian nuclear operator Enerhoatom, Petro Kotin, said that all decisions about the plant's operation will be taken in the company's central office in Kyiv.